GeoffreyBooth/node-import-file-specifier-resolution-proposal/README.md

 #### Parsing `package.json`

-A `package.json` file is detected as ESM if it contains a key that signifies ESM support, such as the `"exports"` field from the [package exports proposal][jkrems/proposal-pkg-exports] or another ESM-signifying field like [`"mode"`][nodejs/node/pull/18392].
-For the purposes of this proposal we will refer to `"exports"`, but in all cases that’s a placeholder for whatever `package.json` field or fields end up signifying that a package exports ESM files.
+A `package.json` file is detected as ESM if it contains a key that signifies ESM support, such as the `"type"` field from the [package type proposal](https://github.com/guybedford/ecmascript-modules-mode) or the `"exports"` field from the [package exports proposal][jkrems/proposal-pkg-exports] or another ESM-signifying field like [`"mode"`][nodejs/node/pull/18392].
+For the purposes of this proposal we will refer to `"type"`, but in all cases that’s a placeholder for whatever `package.json` field or fields end up signifying that a package exports ESM files.

 A `package.json` file is detected as CommonJS by the _lack_ of an ESM-signifying field.
 A package may also export both ESM and CommonJS files; see [“dual mode”](#important-notes) below.